innopolis-devops/labs/app_typescript/README.md

 ## See also

-Check out [TYPESCRIPT.md](./TYPESCRIPT.md) for implementation details.
+Check out [TYPESCRIPT.md](./TYPESCRIPT.md) for implementation details on the app and its tests.